elipZis/laravel-pastable-model/README.md

     ...
 ```

-To make your model cut & pastable, add the trait `CutPastable`:
+To make your model cut & pastable, add the trait `CutPastable`.
 It will cut (delete) & paste your configured query result into the target table.
 If more rows than the chunk size (limit) are affected, it will respawn its own job until completed.